-Eggplant scored an “A-” on our “indoor-garden feasibility” scale.
-Eggplant were, overall, fairly easy to grow in the indoor garden and took up relatively little space.
+Eggplant scored an “A-“ on our “indoor-garden feasibility” scale.
+Eggplant were, overall, very easy to grow in the indoor garden and took up relatively little space.
+Most importantly, Eggplant is one of those crops that seems to just keep producing.
+So you get a lot of vegetable for the space investment.
 Here is the Tub to Table guide to growing Eggplant, from seed to harvest, indoors.

 - Botanical name – Solanum melongena